1956 Wyoming Cowboys baseball team

 The 1956 Wyoming Cowboys baseball team represented the University of Wyoming in the 1956 NCAA baseball season.
 The Cowboys played their home games at Cowboy Field.
 The team was coached by Bud Daniel in his 6th year as head coach at Wyoming.

-The Cowboys won the District VII to advance to the College World Series, where they were defeated by the Bradley Braves.
+The Cowboys won the District VII playoff to advance to the College World Series, where they were eliminated by the Bradley Braves.